Frequently Asked Questions

 I’m interested in becoming a moderator at freeCodeCamp.
 Where should I start?

-Section titled “I’m stuck on something that isn’t covered in this documentation.”You can ask for help in:
+Section titled “Where can I get help if I’m stuck on something not covered here?”Ask for help in:

 - The

-category of our community forum. - The
+Contributorscategory of our community forum. - The

-channel on our chat server.
+#Contributorschannel on our chat server.

-Thanks for being polite and patient – our community is run mostly by volunteers.
+Thanks for being polite and patient—our community is run mostly by volunteers.